Identifying and Reporting Phishing

 What should I do if I accidentally click on a phishing link?

-How can I secure my Wix website from spam and phishing attempts?
+How can I secure my Wix site from spam and phishing attempts?

 Can I block specific site members from my Wix site?